Rescuing Forgotten Histories: The Mission of Khajistan

 Most of us are taught from an early age that history is just a set of facts.
 The reality, however, is much more nuanced.
 Western viewpoints have dominated our understanding of the histories of South Asia, the Middle East, and some portions of Africa for many years.
 History seems to have been written with a single set of eyes, a single point of view, and a single voice.

 Khajistan focuses on archiving neglected materials from the regions of the Maghreb, Arabia, Persia, Khorasan, and the Indus, spanning the past 130 years.
+It is not merely about collecting old, dusty documents but about preserving entire cultural ecosystems.

 The Issue with Conventional Archives